Rynn-Dayo/Rynn-Dayo/README.md

-I like cake and sweet, Saki and Rin.
+I like cake and sweet, Saki, Seele and Rin.
 Me-Rynn.
+just whisper me if want ifeel okay
 Friend OwO